fideoman/java3d-core/docs/GL2ES2Pipeline usage guide.md

 * Antialiasing enable/disable GL\_MULTI\_SAMPLE is gone, but the method glSampleCoverage exists still, so if the caps support it then it must be on
 GL\_SAMPLE\_ALPHA\_TO\_COVERAGE and GL\_SAMPLE\_COVERAGE can be enabled under ES2
 * Display lists are removed, so if you are not using by_ref geometry you are likely to need to add System.setProperty("j3d.displaylist", "false");.
-* TextureFillBackground is not supported, but geometry Background works
 * Line patterns cannot be supported
 * Screen door transparency cannot be supported
 * AutoMipMaps are disabled as pure ES2 has a separate system glGenMipMaps but GL2ES2 doesn’t support this